ptrckqn/cepetro/src/pages/operations.md

     coast of Northwestern Poland.

-    CEP has successfully completed an onshore 2D seismic program in late 2018 and in early June of 2019, completed an OBN based 3D seismic survey which is the first of its kind to be conducted in Poland.
+    > Following the granting of the 'Wolin' onshore/ offshore license in Northeaster Poland in CEP has successfully completed 2 seismic program; an onshore 2D seismic program in late 2018 and in early June of 2019, an OBN based 3D seismic survey which is the first of its kind to be conducted in Poland.

-    More information can be found [here](/pl)
+    More information on CEP's Polish activities can be found [here](/pl)
   text: View our Polish operation
 ---